rangoiv/Lumen/GPU_SETUP.md

 `$ mamba install -c pytorch -c nvidia -c fastai notebook`

+#### Other libraries

+To run backend API, you will need django and some other libraries.

+`$ mamba install -c conda-forge django`

+`$ mamba install -c conda-forge django-cors-headers`

+To see how to run backend API, check out README.md inside the lumenback folder.

 ## Run Jupyter notebook

+Open wsl and activate fastai environment.

 Place yourself in folder where you installed this Lumen repo, for example I would run `cd /mnt/c/Users/Rango/Projects/Lumen/`.
 In wsl you can access other drives with `/mnt/drive_letter`.
-Run jupyter notebook:
+Then run jupyter notebook from there:

 `$ jupyter notebook --no-browser`

-Open one of the URL-s printed in terminal or open it with PyCharm and inserting the link to _configure Jupyter server..._ setting.
+Open one of the URL-s printed in terminal.